livewire/livewire/docs/actions.md

 </div>
 ```

-This example uses [`x-intersect`](https://alpinejs.dev/plugins/intersect), an Alpine utility that calls the expression when the element enters the viewport (typically used to detect when a user scrolls to an element further down the page).
+The example above uses [`x-intersect`](https://alpinejs.dev/plugins/intersect), an Alpine utility that calls the expression when the element enters the viewport (typically used to detect when a user scrolls to an element further down the page).

-As you can see, when a user scrolls to the bottom, `incrementViewCount` is called, and because `#[SkipRender]` was added, the view is logged, but the template doesn't re-render and no part of the page is affected.
+As you can see, when a user scrolls to the bottom of the post, `incrementViewCount()` is invoked.
+Since `#[SkipRender]` was added to the action, the view is logged, but the template doesn't re-render and no part of the page is affected.

-You can also call the `$this->skipRender()` method directly if you prefer that syntax or if you want to skip rendering conditionally:
+If you prefer to not utilize method attributes or need to conditionally skip rendering, you may invoke the `skipRender()` method in your component action:

 ```php
 <?php